Are you looking for a creative way to save more money each week?

 - Ask for more hours at work if you’re paid hourly

 - Get a second job for a short time

-- Sell stuff you have around the house that you don’t use anymore
+- Sell unwanted items around the house

 - Pick up a side hustle or start your own business doing something you love